How Much Does a Cat Passport Cost in the UK?

 Your cat must be microchipped BEFORE the next step, getting their rabies injection.
 If he/she hasn’t got a microchip, then the vaccination may not be valid and your cat would have to get it again.

-The cost for a microchip for cats in the UK in 2019 ranges between £0 – £20.
+The cost for a microchip for cats in the UK ranges between £0 – £20.

 This cost depends on who you get it administered by.